 Once each crisis was passed, people quickly turned back to their old sinful ways, and the divine covering of blessing and protection slowly ebbed away until the next crisis.

 Such was the life of Israel until the birth of Samuel.
 Judges like Gideon, Samson and others were raised up by God to bring the people deliverance from their enemies.
 Despite these judges’ imperfections, the Lord kept the people free from oppression while they lived.
 Once the judges died, the people turned away from God to worship other gods, and their deliverance did not last for long after that.

 The birth of Samuel was the beginning of something new.
 It was the start of God reaching down to do for us what we clearly are unable to do for ourselves.

 The era of Samuel begins with the false start of King Saul, but leads to the installation of King David, on whose throne Jesus Christ, the Messiah, will one day reign through eternity.
 It will be a joyous day for all those redeemed by Him, who will be present to experience it.

 In the words of Prison Chaplain Robbie Strong of Louisiana, speaking to a church service full of inmates, “Be there!”

-Today is a great day to call upon the Lord, no matter our circumstances.
-There is no act or volume of sin we have done which He will not forgive, save the one of ignoring His Holy Spirit, who is always calling out to us for our benefit.
+Today is a great day to call upon the Lord, no matter our circumstances, to experience freedom and times of refreshment.
+There is no act or volume of sin we have done which God will not forgive, save for the only one of permanently ignoring His Holy Spirit, Who is always calling out to us for our benefit.

 5 Exalt the Lord our God, and worship at His footstool—He is holy.
 6 Moses and Aaron were among His priests, and Samuel was among those who called upon His name.
 They called upon the Lord, and He answered them.
-Psalm 99:5-6 NKJV
+Psalm 99:5-6 (NKJV)